Do you have a newborn who likes to sleep all day and be up all night? You’re not alone. Day-night confusion is so common in newborns.

 Many times newborns who’ve been up all night LOVE to snack.
 Maybe you’ve seen this?
 Your baby wakes up for a short time, eats, drifts back to sleep, and continues this cycle all day and all night.
 They eat just enough to take the edge off their hunger.
 Instead of allowing for snacking and sleepy eating, we want to really encourage full feedings.

-3. Be intentional with your wake windows during the day.
+3. Be intentional with your wake windows during the day.anchor

-Understanding wake windows and sleepy cues can help you get that much-needed awake time for your baby without making him overtired.
+Understanding wake windows and sleepy cues can help you get that much-needed awake time for your baby without making them overtired.

 Your newborn’s wake windows will be short at first.
 Here are common wake windows by age for those first few months.